sarahcassady/mapbox-tile-grabber/README.md

 # Mapbox Tile Grabber

-Generate custom map tile images with boundary coordinates.
+Generate custom map tile images with boundary box.

 Mapbox Tile Grabber was created as an internal dev utility.
 It is not recommended that your instance of Mapbox Tile Grabber be publicly accessible.